-From 3 July 2017, energy rates will change for our customers in Queensland, New South Wales, ACT and South Australia.
+On 3 July 2017, energy rates changed for our customers in Queensland, New South Wales, ACT and South Australia.

-Our following customers will not be affected by the rate change
+Our following customers were not affected by the rate change

 - All customers on our Rate Fix Plan

 Your new rates will appear on the first bill issued to you from 3 July 2017.

 The amount your bill will actually change by will depend on your usage, the energy plan you're on and the distribution area you live in.

 Remember, your discount percentage or rebates available to you will remain unchanged.

 By following some of our energy saving tips, you may be able to save on your energy bills.

 Energy travels through four main stages on its journey from generation to the point where you turn on a switch.
 Each stage incurs costs that are passed on to you via your energy bill.
 It is changes in these four main areas that generally influence energy rate changes.
 These include:

 - Wholesale costs – to purchase electricity and gas from generators and producers